 If you really don’t want to use sumac then you can use lemon pepper instead – which people often fight me on!
 So if you can’t deal with the lemon pepper either, then add in a little bit of lemon juice to taste after the sauce has been made.
 You just need a little tang for depth of flavor.

 First of all, I don’t know for a fact that the vodka will fully cook out of this recipe.
 If that is a concern for you then don’t make vodka sauce.
 And you must disclose to anyone you serve this vodka pumpkin sauce that it contains vodka (along with disclosing about the cashews)!

 If you are vegan you might want to check on Barnivore to see if your vodka is vegan-compliant.

 Well…it’s vodka sauce.
 While vodka doesn’t really have much flavor on its own, it does add a depth of…oomph to this rich pumpkin sauce recipe – or perhaps that’s just my imagination haha!

-At any rate, if you decide not to use vodka, substitute in water or vegetable broth.
-It’s important to have the correct ratio in the Instant Pot for coming to pressure.
+At any rate, if you decide not to use vodka, substitute it with water or vegetable broth.
+It’s important to have the correct liquid-to-solid food ratio in the Instant Pot for coming to pressure.

 How to make vegan vodka sauce with pumpkin in the Instant Pot